 In the early years the recording area covered all of South Cheshire but in 1978 this was split when Nantwich Natural History Society was formed, with the west of the area being ceded to them.
 This gave SECOS the area of Cheshire included in the 10km squares SJ74, 75, 76, 85 and 86, which it still covers today.

 The society seems to generate loyalty and long service amongst its members.
 John Barker, a founding member, has served as Chairman and in other official posts for 25 years and is still a member, as is Patrick Whalley, founding Recorder and Alan Goodin, founding Chairman, until his death in 2014.
-There have only been four Recorders in the Society’s 44 year history.
-Patrick Whalley for the first fifteen years, followed by Ted Lock and Andy Pay and since 1986 the responsibility for the Society’s ornithological records has rested in the capable hands of Colin Lythgoe, a total of 25 years.
+There have only been four Recorders in the Society’s 44-year history.
+Patrick Whalley for the first fifteen years, followed by Ted Lock and Andy Pay and then for more than 25 years the responsibility for the Society’s ornithological records rested in the capable hands of Colin Lythgoe, until he passed on the reigns to the present recorder, John Thompson.

 Many surveys have been carried out over the years and members participate in all relevant BTO and CAWOS surveys.
 We own a bird hide overlooking Rode Pool and members also have permission to visit Doddington Pools.
 Nest box schemes are managed at Quakers Coppice, Crewe and Rode Pool.